-Final Examination/Thesis Defense On-Campus and Distance Education Degree Programs
+Final Examination/Thesis Defense On-Campus and Distance Education Degree Program

 A student must pass a final examination by dates announced each semester or summer term in the Graduate and Professional School Calendar.
+The Graduate and Professional School must be notified in writing of any cancellation.
 To be eligible to take the final examination, a student's GPA must be at least 3.000 for courses on the degree plan and for all courses completed at Texas A&M which are eligible to be applied to a graduate degree, and there must be no unabsolved grades of D, F or U for any course listed on the degree plan.
 To absolve a deficient grade, the student must repeat the course at Texas A&M University and achieve a grade of C or better.
 All coursework on the degree plan must have been completed with the exception of those hours for which the student is registered.
-For thesis-option students, an approved thesis proposal must be on file in the Graduate and Professional School according to published deadlines prior to the final examination or submission of the request for exemption from the final examination.
+Additionally, all English Language Proficiency requirements must be satisfied prior to scheduling the examination.
+If applicable, an approved thesis proposal must be on file in the Graduate and Professional School according to published deadlines.

 A request to hold and announce the final examination must be submitted to the Graduate and Professional School a minimum of 10 working days in advance of the scheduled date for the examination.
-The Graduate and Professional School must be notified in writing of any cancellations.
+Examinations which are not completed and reported as satisfactory to the Graduate and Professional School within 10 working days of the scheduled examination date will be recorded as failures.
 A student may be given only one opportunity to repeat the final examination for the master's degree and that must be within a time period that does not extend beyond the end of the next regular semester (summer terms are excluded).

-For thesis option students, the final examination covers the thesis and all work taken on the degree plan and at the option of the committee may be written or oral or both.
+The final examination covers the thesis and all work taken on the degree plan and at the option of the committee may be written or oral or both.
 The final examination may not be administered before the thesis is available to all members of the student's advisory committee in substantially final form, and all members have had adequate time to review the document.
 The examination is conducted by the student's advisory committee as finally constituted.
 A thesis option student must be registered in the University in the semester or summer term in which the final examination is taken.
 Persons other than members of the graduate faculty may, with mutual consent of the candidate and the major professor, attend final examinations for advanced degrees.
 Upon completion of the questioning of the candidate, all visitors must excuse themselves from the proceedings.
 A positive vote by all members of the graduate committee with at most one dissension is required to pass a student on his or her exam.
 A department, or interdisciplinary degree program, may have a stricter requirement provided there is consistency within all degree programs within a department or interdisciplinary degree program.